ConduitIO/conduit/docs/design-documents/20220408-loading-pipeline-configuration-files.md

 ### Hydration

-Once the services are started, they will be empty.
+Once Conduit's services are started, they will be empty.
 We must parse our config file into a full pipeline by hydrating it with other necessary information including environment information, connector configurations, and processors.

-This step will be responsible for populating the service's individual Stores with the necessary resources before `Init` is called during start.
+This step will be responsible for populating the service's individual `Stores` with the necessary resources before `Init` is called during start.

+This process can fail, in which a pipeline reports `StatusDegraded`.
+Because we aren't dictating restart behavior in configuration files, this should cause Conduit to fail and report the pipeline errors it received.

+In production mode, errors should fail fast and immediately report.

 ### Immutability

-Conduit should be immutable at runtime.
+Immutability provides stronger guarantees to failure resilience and production operations.
+Conduit should be immutable at runtime to take advantage of these benefits.

 We could achieve this by stubbing out all mutable methods as discussed in previous sections.
-However, the ConnectorPersister must be able to persist information between restarts.
+However, the `ConnectorPersister` must be able to persist information between restarts.
-To maintain the separation, we should pass the Connector Persister

-The Connector Persister also stores connector information in the database.
-Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `Persister` its own separate database.
+Since we must persist connector information, but we want Conduit services to be immutable, we should pass the `ConnectorPersister` its own database reference at start that it can mutate without changing Conduit.

 ## Lifecycle methods